3. Incorporate Sensory Lighting

-Take advantage of natural light as much as possible during the day and install blackout curtains to keep the room dark at night.
+You should also take advantage of natural light as much as possible during the day and install blackout curtains to keep the room dark at night.

 4. Consider a New Mattress and Bedding

-A quality mattress will support your child’s body as they sleep, reducing restlessness and promoting better spine health.
+A quality mattress will support your child’s body as they sleep, reducing restlessness and promoting spine health.

 5. Create an Organizational System

-Messiness can be anxiety-provoking for kids with ASD.
+Finally, messiness can be anxiety-provoking for kids with ASD.
 Everyday Health recommends donating things your child doesn’t use to cut down on unnecessary clutter.

 You can also push furniture against the walls to create a comfortable play space in the middle of the room.
-Add a tent, comfy chair, or floor pillows where your child can snuggle up when they need a calming retreat from sensory stimulation.
+Add a tent, comfy chair or floor pillows where your child can snuggle up when they need a calming retreat from sensory stimulation.

 Aim to create a room where your child can thrive, exploring their passions and hobbies in a calm environment.
-Taking care to design a sensory bedroom for a child with autism will also help them focus on schoolwork and receive rejuvenating quality sleep.
+Taking care to design a sensory bedroom for a child with autism will also help them focus on schoolwork and receive rejuvenating, quality sleep.

 Of course, every kid is unique, so be sure to tailor your room design to your child’s desires and needs.